awsdocs/amazon-athena-user-guide/doc_source/example-policies-workgroup.md

 }
 ```

-**Example Policy for Working with Named Queries in a Specific Workgroup**
+**Example policy for working with named queries in a specific workgroup**
 In the following policy, a user has permissions to create, delete, and obtain information about named queries in the specified workgroup:

 ```